 - Ask to see the product to be used, and find out if it is a commercially prepared product.
 Ask if the licensee will be mixing any chemicals before they are applied to the skin.
 If in doubt, ask to see a copy of the product manufacturer’s instructions.

 - Call your doctor immediately after the procedure if you experience any symptoms that are more severe than those explained to you by the licensee.
-If you have to seek medical attention, take photos of the affected area as proof in case it turns out you have been harmed.
+If you have to seek medical attention, take photos of the affected area as evidence in case it turns out you have been harmed.

 Electronic muscle stimulator (EMS) devices supply electrical energy to the body surface through plates, pads, or other attachments and cause contraction of the muscles.
 In California, cosmetologists, estheticians, and barbers may use electrical equipment to give facials or to help creams or lotions penetrate into the skin, but they must be set so that they promote muscle stimulation, not muscle contraction.
 Only licensed medical practitioners may use EMS devices to stimulate and contract the muscles to relax a muscle spasm, prevent tissue atrophy, increase local blood circulation, or for other purposes.
-Use of these devices by cosmetologists, estheticians, or other nonmedical persons for body toning, muscle firming or tightening, passive exercise, reducing or eliminating "cellulite," girth reduction, and similar applications is considered unsafe and fraudulent by the FDA.
+Use of these devices by cosmetologists, estheticians, or other nonmedical individuals for body toning, muscle firming or tightening, passive exercise, reducing or eliminating cellulite, reducing girth, and for similar purposes is considered unsafe and fraudulent by the Federal government.

 EMS devices have a great potential for harm if used improperly.

-Excessive electrical stimulation can aggravate existing medical conditions such as cancer, heart and circulatory diseases, and epilepsy and may produce adverse reactions requiring immediate medical assistance.
+The devices can aggravate existing medical conditions such as cancer, heart and circulatory diseases, and epilepsy and may produce adverse reactions requiring immediate medical assistance.
 If a cosmetologist or esthetician uses electrical devices while performing a service on you, make sure he or she uses all safety precautions necessary for your protection.
-Do not allow a licensee of the Board to apply any electric equipment to your skin if you have a cardiac condition or metal implants unless you have the consent of your physician.
+Do not allow a Board licensee to apply any electric equipment to your skin if you have a cardiac condition or metal implants unless you have the consent of your physician.

 NOTE TO LICENSEES: To find out if a device is intended to contract the muscles, ask the manufacturer or representative and check the manufacturer’s brochure.
 Beware of devices that advertise "passive exercise," "slimming," "cellulite removal," etc. These are services, by their very nature and title, that would require muscle contraction to produce the advertised result.
 Ask the representative to demonstrate the device for you.
 A muscle contraction can be seen with the naked eye—the muscle “jumps” when the current causes it to visibly shorten and thicken.